Christmas in July is just around the corner and for those of us in Australia, it’s a chance to throw a Christmas celebration with a winter feel!

 While common Christmas activities in Australia can include backyard cricket and a swim at the beach.
-Christmas in July try some more winter-appropriate activities such as roasting marshmallows over the fire and even making your own version of Smores.
+Christmas in July is an opportunity to try some more winter-appropriate activities, such as roasting marshmallows over the fire and even making your own version of Smores.
 We used this Australian modified Smores recipe.

 A camp-over is also a fun way of getting larger groups of family and friends together and really making a weekend of it!

 Popular activities for people of all ages is a game of charades or heads up, or a board game (for adults it also helps to have a drink or two in you 😉 ).

 Gift giving is also a popular part of festivities and in our Christmas scene we’ve got a beautiful gift box from The Change Box, which includes plant-based luxurious, natural beauty products, delicious snacks and lovely homewares that focus on doing good in the world.

 So there you have our guide to hosting your own Christmas in July celebrations in Australia!
 What do you think?
 Are there any more ideas you’d like to suggest?
 Share them in the comments below!
 And if you host your own event, we’d love to hear about it!

 Styling and photography by Gina Ciancio in the heritage listed Pialligo Redwood Forest, Australia’s largest stand of mature Redwood species.

 Disclaimer: some of the items featured in this post were gifted.
 This article was first published in July 2017.